 More available here.

-James trained as a professional Cantor with Holy Trinity Anglican Church; he currently sings from time to time with fellow faculty member Dietrich Bartel at All Saints Anglican, and occasionally participates as a soloist at First Mennonite.
+James trained as a professional Cantor with Holy Trinity Anglican Church, where he served for over 10 years.
+He currently sings from time to time with fellow faculty member Dietrich Bartel at All Saints Anglican, and occasionally participates as a soloist at First Mennonite.

 Printed from: www.cmu.ca/about.php?s=faculty&id=512